aidanschang/Fibonocci-Recursion-with-Memoization/README.md

-# Fibonocci-Recursion-with-Memorization
+# Fibonocci-Recursion-with-Memoization

 ## Overview
-This project demonstrated the time complexity of Fibonacci Recursion algorithm and how memorization technique can implemented and reduce the time complexity from O(2^n) down to O(n).
+This project demonstrated the time complexity of Fibonacci Recursion algorithm and how memoization technique can implemented and reduce the time complexity from O(2^n) down to O(n).
 ![Screen Shot 2022-02-05 at 4 50 35 PM](https://user-images.githubusercontent.com/84875731/152663996-5de0f160-b7e9-46ce-9a5a-b5cc729d35d2.png)